How to deal with harassment from landlords or agents

 Repairs and safety checks

-Your landlord is responsible for certain repairs and inspections in your home.
-For example, yearly gas safety checks.
+Your landlord is responsible for keeping your home safe.
+You should allow access when needed.
+For example, for repairs or gas safety checks.

 This does not mean your landlord or contractors can just turn up or let themselves in.

-They should usually give at least 24 hours' notice of an inspection in writing.
+You should usually get at least 24 hours' written notice of an inspection.

-Find out more about access to your home for repairs and inspections.
+Find out about access to your home for repairs and inspections.

 Your landlord does not have an automatic right to enter your home just because your tenancy may be ending soon.

-Some tenancy agreements contain clauses that say the tenant must allow viewings by new tenants towards the end of the tenancy.
+Some agreements have clauses that say the tenant must allow inspections or viewings towards the end of the tenancy.
+You can suggest a convenient time if you have a clause like this in your agreement.

 Houses in multiple occupation (HMOs)

-You may have slightly different rights if you live in a shared house or HMO.
+You may have slightly different rights in a shared house or HMO.

 Most HMOs need to be licensed by the council.
 Harassment from a landlord, agent or manager of the building breaks HMO licensing rules.